rustsbi/rustsbi/README.md

 ## Minimum supported Rust version

+To compile RustSBI library, you need at least stable Rust version of `rustc 1.64.0`.

-To compile this project, you may need at least nightly Rust version of `rustc 1.59.0-nightly (c5ecc1570 2021-12-15)`.
+If you are using feature `singleton` or `legacy` to support legacy SBI extensions, you are required to install nightly Rust compiler.
+You may need at least nightly Rust version of `rustc 1.59.0-nightly (c5ecc1570 2021-12-15)`.

 ## Binary downloads